The biggest infrastructure nightmare facing the United States

 Related: Trump's $1 trillion infrastructure promise has an obstacle

 But Gateway is also key to the entire rail network from Washington, D.C. to Boston, known as the Northeast Corridor, which carries 800,000 people daily.
-According to a study by Guardian Life Insurance, a shutdown of the service would cost the economy $100 million per day.
+According to the federally-chartered Northeast Corridor Commission, a shutdown of the service would cost the economy $100 million per day.

 And the Hudson tunnel isn't the only point of possible failure: A handful of connections, including a bridge over the Susquehanna River in Maryland, and the Baltimore & Potomac tunnel, are in poor shape as well.

-Note: Correction: An earlier version of this story incorrectly identified the source that calculated the $100 million daily cost of shutting down the Northeast Corridor.